Save big (up to $1,875) on small business tools with our free membership, business.com+

 Conduct a cultural audit.

-Kravitz defined a cultural audit as the use of employee surveys, interviews and observational methods to assess a business’s existing company culture.
-She also noted that IBM once ran a cultural audit that led the company to roll out targeted interventions that boosted employee retention by 15 percent.
+Use employee surveys, interviews and observational methods to assess your business’s existing company culture.
+Kravitz noted that IBM once ran a cultural audit that led the company to roll out targeted interventions that boosted employee retention by 15 percent.

 “Advanced tools like Culture Amp or Peakon allow leaders to identify misalignments between stated values and actual employee perceptions,” Kravitz shared.
 She emphasized that free tools like Google Forms and Typeform can also be used to gather anonymous employee feedback, making the process accessible to businesses of all sizes.